glayn2bukman/JermConfig/README.md

             - for lists, you can specify the type of items eg [i] declares a list of integers
             - for dictionaries, the type is implied if the variable is not in a list
             - each item in a list is on a separate line
-            - a container can be in another container but lists if a container is in a list then it wont have a name as lists dont support key-value pairs, as such, containers declared in lists may not have names
+            - a container can be in another container but if a container is in a list then it wont have a name as lists dont support key-value pairs, as such, containers declared in lists may not have names